 So often the names of waterfalls perfectly describe what you can expect to see, and Natural Falls in West Siloam Springs, Oklahoma is no different.
 The towering, 77-foot-high waterfall is one of the main features in Natural Falls State Park, and it is one of the most prominent waterfalls in the state.
 It is known for its crystal-clear water and pristine beauty.

 Natural Falls is located in northeast Oklahoma close to the Arkansas border.
 The rushing water pushes through boulders in the Ozark Highlands before plummeting over the cliff.
 You can access great views of the plunging water from platforms above and below the waterfall.

 Swimming and hiking up to the falls is prohibited in order to protect the natural surroundings but there are plenty of other viewing opportunities available.
-You might recognize the scenery as the backdrop for the 1974 movie, Where the Red Fern Grows that was partially filmed in the park.
+You might recognize the scenery as the backdrop for the 1974 movie, Where the Red Fern Grows, which was partially filmed in the park.

 6. Bricktown Falls